loehnertj/ascii_designer/docs/manual.rst

 If you like menus, ``f_menu`` can be used for concise definition of menu structures.

 Finally, there is the :any:`f_build()` method, which does the actual form generation.
-This is the method to override for custom building and initialization code.
+It calls the :any:`f_on_build` hook, that you might want to override to initialize controls.

 Toolkit
 -------